DevExpress-Examples/how-to-display-each-series-in-a-separate-pane-for-chart-dashboard-items/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to Display Each Series in a Separate Pane for Chart Dashboard Items
+# Dashboard for winForms - How to Display Each Series in a Separate Pane for Chart Dashboard Items
 This example creates a WinForms Dashboard extension module that allows users to display each series in a separate pane for Chart Dashboard Items.

 ![](images/multi-panes.png)